dceejay/RedMap/README.md

 - v2.16.3 - Ensure polygons can be deleted.
 - v2.16.2 - Better handling of unpacked kmz objects.
 - v2.16.0 - Allow specifying custom base map server.
-- v2.15.8 - Adjust ui check timing for UI worldmap.
-- v2.15.7 - Tidy up geoJson handling a bit more.
-- v2.15.5 - Fix SIDC icons to accept unicoded icons as labels.
-- v2.15.4 - Let clear heatmap command do what it says.
-- v2.15.3 - Fix panit command to work, try to use alt units, popup alignments.
-- v2.15.0 - Let speed be text and specify units if required (kt,kn,knots,mph,kmh,kph) default m/s.
-- v2.14.0 - Let geojson features be clickable if added as overlay.

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.